Evolution of a Design

 One line jumps out that is interesting: he did several drawings that displayed the cockpit centered between the loading arms.
 To my knowledge, none of the Star Wars books in existence (I own several) have any of these design illustrations showing the cockpit in the middle.
 There are scant clues to the evolution of the Falcon design, with many recently provided in J.W.
 Rinzler’s book of original SW storyboards.
 It is curious to many out there how the team got to the radical redesign, and what it looked like in the process.
 Ralph McQuarrie in a DVD interview asserts that Joe had several sketches of the centered Falcon cockpit, and that George Lucas told him to shift it to the side and leave the center “claw” intact.
 He provides no other clues to its design.

-Well, I have seen a sketch from that time period in the archives of one of the principal effects artists.
+Well, there is a sketch from that time period in the archives of one of the principal effects artists.

 The Reconstructed Alternate Design

-This image that I drew from what I saw, though not from Star Wars directly (according to Joe Johnston – kind of an authority), is an interesting alternate.
+This image though reportedly not from Star Wars directly (according to Joe Johnston – kind of an authority), is an interesting alternate.

-Here is a mid-design phase of the Millennium Falcon as I saw it in the image from the model makers archive — drawn from memory.
+Here is a mid-design phase of the Millennium Falcon as seen in the image from the model makers archive — drawn from memory.
 It may have more of an angle on the back end, instead of a flat edge.

 This is not an exhaustive comparison of all the design decisions made over forty years ago, but further analysis of the images reveal some unusual iterations.
 It is interesting to see how it evolved, and curious that the mid-level designs (to my knowledge) have not leaked out of the archives.
 This was an enticing lead, but unfortunately are not the hand of Joe Johnston, and their place in the narrative of the design is still unresolved.

 Why should it matter what the Falcon evolved from 40 years or so later?
 Because it is unique.
-It would be fascinating to see all the sketches that were rejected, as the Falcon evolved.
+It would be fascinating to see all the sketches that were rejected, as the Falcon evolved under those stressful circumstances.
 It would also be good to understand where the source image inspiring this drawing fits in that cannon of images.
+Mostly because it is fun.

-While a friend of mine seeks to use modern photogrammetry techniques, and image analysis to re-create the original 1977 film version of the Falcon, before all of the modifications in The Empire Strikes Back (an interesting film artifact preservation move for the future, in my opinion), this piece presents a further glimpse into an archived history of this iconic design before that — possibly for the first time.
+While VFX professionals dedicate their hobby time using modern photogrammetry techniques, and image analysis to re-create the original 1977 film version of the Falcon, before all of the modifications in The Empire Strikes Back (an interesting film artifact preservation move for the future, in my opinion), this piece presents a further glimpse into an archived history of this iconic design before that — possibly for the first time.
 It seems there is so much more in the Star Wars archive left to explore, made in desperate conditions, and though this is an evolution that died-out, It is solid concept design.
 What an interesting exercise to analyze the artwork and artifacts of that film to see what we discover — modern-day VFX archaeology.
 Surely the Star Wars universe is large enough to embrace these design steps, and aficionados want to see it.

 Let’s hope someone lets us see some more, or at least the original image that inspired this whole article.